As a temporary service, we now offer the option of video conference consults in lieu of in person meetings.|More Info

 You Have a Number of Assets to Protect in Kona

 A strong estate plan often requires more than a standard last will and testament.
 To avoid probate, you will likely need a revocable trust or other legal document.
-Without the help an estate attorney, it might not be obvious to you what estate planning tools are even in your best interest.
+Without the help an estate attorney, it might not be obvious to you what tools are even in your best interest.

 An estate plan is about more than just planning for your assets following your death.
 Your estate plan should also take into account your needs during your lifetime, as well.
 If you are unable to care for yourself or otherwise incapacitated, your estate plan could ensure that your wishes regarding your medical care are adhered to.
 This aspect of your estate plan involves documents like medical directives, living wills, or powers of attorney.